The Ultimate Guide to Candidate Experience

 Manual is an expression that refers to the manual collection and/or analysis of feedback.
 Manual gathering of data is still very frequent, as it requires no other investment than your time.
 Manual analysis is more difficult to encounter in the talent acquisition scene.
 It requires more intense efforts.

-There's the rarer and rarer belief that manual collection is cheaper than automated.
+There's the rarer and rarer belief that manual collection is cheaper than automated candidate feedback.
 Other reasons for people to prefer this to its automated counterpart could be the lack of capacity for building an integration.
 Some other time, no integration is possible: the software the company is using is too outdated to have an open API

 Finally, customers might choose the manual method because they are not aware of the possibilities or benefits of automation.